"Many Bots" design approach

 Click Create to exit the Create Bot Group form, and click Save from the Bot Settings menu.

-Lastly, delete the dialogs that Greeter Bot is not responsible for.
-From the Dialogs menu, click the three-dot icon next to the Billing Question dialog, and select Delete Dialog.
+Lastly, delete the dialogs that Greeter Bot isn't responsible for.
+From the Dialogs menu, click the three-dot icon next to the Make Payment dialog, and select Delete Dialog.
 Confirm Yes.
-Repeat this process to also delete the Escalation, Disambiguation and Order Status dialogs.
+Repeat this process to also delete the Escalation and Order Status dialogs.

 Once you’ve deleted the unnecessary dialogs, back out of the Greeter Bot and return to the Conversation Builder dashboard of bots.
 Two bots should now be visible: your original Getting Started Bot and the new Greeter Bot.
 Note that the Greeter Bot is nested under the "Many bot" group.